 Student Presentations and Workshops

 Ana gives presentations to students on topics including organization, time-management, executive functioning, social media, and overall wellness.
-For students interested in one-on-one coaching, individual sessions using these strategies can be scheduled with the educational consultants at Green Ivy Education.
+For students interested in one-on-one coaching, individual sessions using these strategies can be scheduled with the educational consultants at Green Ivy Educational Consulting.
 These strategic sessions are focused around personal and academic success, using a framework that encourages personalized learning while maximizing productivity, rest and fun.

 Sample topics include: